qgis/QGIS-Documentation/source/docs/training_manual/rasters/data_manipulation.rst

 Open :guilabel:`Warp (reproject)` from :menuselection:`GDAL --> Raster projections`.

-You can also reproject virtual rasters (catalogs), as well as enabling a multithreaded processing mode and many other options are available.
+You can also reproject virtual rasters (catalogs), enable multithreaded processing, and more.

 .. image:: img/warp_rasters.png
    :align: center